l-dao/hello-world/README.md

 Hello, hello.

 I'm Linda.
-I'm a PhD student in a maize genetics lab.
+I'm a PhD student in a maize genetics lab at the University of Florida.